 Developer Reference ENCX and WPF

-The sample is included with the ENCX installer download.
+The samples are included with the ENCX installer download.

 • Encx.Wpf defines two WPF controls, one for S57 and one for raster charts.